ohfix/ohfix/content/en/posts/coding/javascript/Vanila Javascript/types-values-and-variables.md

 ```

 All other values, including all objects (and arrays) convert to, and work like, true. false, and the six values that convert to it, are sometimes called falsy values, and all other values are called truthy.
 Any time JavaScript expects a boolean value, a falsy value works like false and a truthy value works like true.

+## null and undefined

+I consider undefined to represent a system-level, unexpected, or error-like absence of value and null to represent a program-level, normal, or expected absence of value.
+I avoid using null and undefined when I can, but if I need to assign one of these values to a variable or property or pass or return one of these values to or from a function, I usually use null.
+Some programmers strive to avoid null entirely and use undefined in its place wherever they can.